Tight bounds for the sensitivity of CDAWGs with left-end edits: Introduction

-\subsubsection{Related work.}
+We then generalize our lower-bound instances for left-end insertion to \emph{leftward online construction} of the CDAWG, and show that it requires $\Omega(n^2)$ time.
+Here, leftward online construction of the CDAWG for the input string $T$ of length $n$ refers to the task of updating the CDAWG of $T[i+1..n]$ to the CDAWG of $T[i..n]$ for decreasing $i = n, \ldots, 1$.
+This contrasts with the case of \emph{rightward online CDAWG construction} for which a linear-time algorithm exists~\cite{Inenaga2005}.

+A preliminary version of this work appeared in~\cite{FujimaruNI23_WORDS}.
+Below is a list of new results in this full version: \begin{itemize} \item Full proofs for our lower bounds for the sensitivity of CDAWGs with left-end edit operations (Section~\ref{sec:insert_lowerbound} for insertions, Section~\ref{sec:delete_lowerbound} for deletions, and Section~\ref{sec:substitute_lowerbound} for substitutions).

+\item The tight lower bound $\size-1$ for left-end insertions, which improves the previous lower bound $\size-2$ reported in the preliminary version~\cite{FujimaruNI23_WORDS}.

+\item A tighter upper bound $\size-3$ for the sensitivity of CDAWGs with left-end deletions (Section~\ref{sec:deletions}), which improves the previous upper bound $\size-2$ reported in the preliminary version~\cite{FujimaruNI23_WORDS}.

+\item A new $\Omega(n^2)$-time lower bound for leftward online \emph{batched} constructions for CDAWGs, where a string of fixed length $b$ is prepended to the current string, and the task is to update the CDAWG of $T[1+kb..n]$ to the CDAWG of $T[1+(k-1)b..n]$ for decreasing $k = n/b, \ldots, 1$ (Theorem~\ref{theo:batched_online} in Section~\ref{sec:batched_online}). \end{itemize}

+\subsection{Related work}

 Akagi et al.~\cite{AkagiFI2023} presented lower bounds when a new character is deleted (resp. substituted) in the middle of the string, with a series of strings for which the size $\size$ of the CDAWG additively increases by $\size-4$ (resp. $\size-2$).
 They also showed a lower bound when a new character is inserted at the \emph{right-end} of the string, showing a series of strings for which the size of the CDAWG additively increases by $\size-2$.
 While an additive $\size+O(1)$ upper bound for the case of right-end insertion readily follows from the \emph{rightward} online construction of CDAWGs~\cite{Inenaga2005}, no non-trivial upper bounds for the other edit operations, including our case of left-end edit operations, are known.

 Our $\Omega(n^2)$ lower-bound for leftward online construction of the CDAWG extends the quadratic lower-bound for maintaining the CDAWG in the sliding window model~\cite{SenftD08} (remark that fixing the right-end of the sliding window is equivalent to our leftward online construction).